Roe v Wade decision takes center stage at Wisconsin Democratic Party convention

 “We are here because, now that the Supreme Court has spoken, all of us must speak,” Democratic Party of Wisconsin chair Ben Wikler said.
 “What happens in November, what happens in the years to come, will shape all of our lives and the lives of Americans for generations.”

-Among the first questions before the courts will be whether that 1849 law — which prohibits doctors from providing abortions unless the procedure would be necessary to protect the mother's life and contains no exemptions for rape and incest — is still in effect.
+Among the first questions before the courts will be whether that 1849 law — which prohibits doctors from providing abortions unless the procedure is necessary to protect the mother’s life and contains no exemptions for rape and incest — is now in effect.

 Evers has said he would do “everything in his power” to fight the ruling through legislative, executive or judicial action.
 That includes offering pardons to physicians who are convicted for providing abortions.